inaimathi/cl-notebook/README.md

 ######## Back-end
 - Add flag to single out cells that have changed since last being successfully evaluated
 	- Such cells should be updated at load time rather than just re-evaluated
+	- Think a bit more about this.
+If the given cell randomly generates some content, it'll actually be changed on each load.
+	- Should we just *update* all cells at load time rather than just re-evaluating them?
 - Build using buildapp?
 - Branching for notebooks
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)